New publication – 2030 Milestone for the Ecological Transition

 As well as gaining a better understanding of their own impacts and dependencies, many businesses are seeking to build economic opportunities related to nature preservation and restoration.
 These include placing biodiversity at the heart of their existing operations and the increasing use of new instruments to strengthen business models based on nature-oriented solutions.
 Among them, Payments for Environmental Services (PES), environmental offsetting schemes, and biodiversity certification are seen as having real potential to support scaling-up actions.

 Lastly, this publication examines different approaches that can be used by businesses to build pathways to progress with the aim of contributing to the implementation of the post-2020 Global Biodiversity Framework.

 On the initiative of Jean-Laurent Bonnafé, CEO of BNP Paribas and Chairman of EpE, a collective forum of French and international business leaders issues a call for putting the environment at the core of an economic rebound.
 It has been published in the daily Le Monde, in its edition of May 5, 2020, and can be read here.

 For more information: firstname.lastname@example.org

-Entreprises pour l’Environnement (EpE), created in 1992, is a think-tank and platform for expertise gathering about 60 French and international large companies from all sectors of the economy, who work together to better integrate environment into both their strategies and their day-to-day management.
+Entreprises pour l’Environnement (EpE), created in 1992, gathers some 60 French and international large companies from all sectors of the economy, committed to the ecological transition.

 Commissions and Working Groups